 It was April 2011 in Christchurch.
 All I hoped for was a day pottering at home and free of earthquakes.
 But Sara asked to be driven around the city collecting items from her most recent online shopping spree.
-Reluctantly I traded my plans for her online trading ones.
+Reluctantly I swapped my plans for her online trading ones.
 We hopped in my red Mitsubishi shopping cart for the bumpy journey.
 GPS was unreliable so my passenger, map in hand, navigated our way around a city that was no longer recognisable, such was the devastation of the earthquakes.

 And tentatively we wended our way in a mother/foster-daughter relationship that had come with no directions.

 Now I get a real buzz from staggering to my car laden with purchases marsh-mallowed in tissue paper and garnished with ribbons.
 But while I love to amass footwear, Sara likes to accumulate animals – in cages, crates and watertight containers.
 She already had 7 Guinea pigs and a rabbit.
 Shoes and (some) pets have one thing in common: they like to go for walks.
 But animals, vulnerable as they are, supply unconditional love and healing powers far beyond the frivolous retail therapy of fashion.